RedPitaya/RedPitaya/doc/developerGuide/os/debian.rst

    # OS/debian/image.sh
    # exit

-|image.sh|_ will create an SD card image with a name containing the current date and time.
+:source:`OS/debian/image.sh` will create an SD card image with a name containing the current date and time.
 Two partitions are created a 128MB FAT32 partition and a alightly less then 4GB Ext4 partition.

 |image.sh|_ will call |ubuntu.sh|_ which installs the base system and some additional packages.